 Assign Twitter Story

 Lecture/demo/exercise – How to shoot and mic ‘person on the street’

 Review Premiere Pro, how to sync audio + make multicam clip

-pitch final project
+Pitch final project

 Week 10, April 4

-Assign Person-on-the-street video due + 250 words.
+Review Progress on Person-on-the-street video due + 250 words.
 Work with your partner to capture high quality video and audio interviews.
 Sync sound in post.
 Share files, produce your own story.

 Week 11, April 11

 Week 12, April 18

 One-hour of editing time to finish edit and post POTS story